ufal/UMR/doc/eventive-concepts.md

 - **reference** (what the speaker is talking about),
 - **modification** (additional information provided about the referent), or
 - **predication** (what the speaker is asserting about the referents in a particular utterance).

+**Comment:**
+Not entirely clear how to understand “information packaging”.

+According to Croft, “constructions always involve the information packaging of the semantic content of the sentence, that is, the function of constructions has to be defined in terms of both semantic content and information packaging. … information packaging functions are much more isomorphic to syntactic structures than semantic classes or semantic relations.
+Information packaging functions are less variable across languages than semantics, especially lexical semantics.”
+(Croft, invited talk, UDW17, http://universaldependencies.org/udw17/program.html)

+TO READ: William Croft (2021): *Eventive Complex Predicates and Related Constructions* (draft from June 2021, sent by DZ)

 #### Eventive concepts in UMR